sebroy-6/StudyLess_webapp/README.md

 ## Breakdown your time

-By using the study timer, users can cycle through different work cycles including studying (25min), small break (5min) & longer break (15min).
+By using the timer, users can cycle through different work cycles including studying (25min), small break (5min) & longer break (15min).

-This time seperation technique is called Pomodoro & it's goal is to optimise focus & productivity when studying by integrating multiple small breaks in your studying sessions.
+This time seperation technique is called Pomodoro & it's goal is to optimise focus & productivity when studying by integrating multiple small breaks in your study sessions.
 ![Screenshot](./images/timerScreen.png)

 # Project architecture